rajivkanaujia/alphaworks/README.md

 # alphaworks
 In this repository, I keep my public facing work.
-My "stealth" work is located at [bitbucket](https://bitbucket.org/rajivkanaujia/).
+My "stealth" work is hidden in private repo

 # Documentation
 I have list of [wikis](https://github.com/rajivkanaujia/alphaworks/wiki) that readers might find useful.